minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 As always, do not hesitate to ask for help!

 Download the assignments zip file [here](linux intro.zip).
 The zip file will be downloaded in ~/Downloads.
+Remember, a zip file is a compressed archive file format, and as such you have to *unzip* it first!

 ## How to submit
 Head on over to the submit tab on this page, and submit `answer.zip` and `commands.txt`.